Roddy Piper Death – Blood Clot / Heart Attack

 Fans also paid respect to the way Piper helped pave the way for wrestlers to star in B-horror and action motion pictures.
 Rowdy Roddy was the first mainstream wrestler to pursue a presence in counterculture cinema.
 He became the resident mean guy in flicks, and his persona was very memorable, even beyond his death.
 The 1988 film They Live, likely the biggest film he starred in, has become a cult classic.

 Roddy Piper was cremated.
 His ashes were spread at a family ranch in Gaston, Oregon.
+Piper has a memorial at the Crescent Grove Cemetery in Tigard, Oregon.

 He is survived by his wife, Kitty Toombs and four children.
 He and Kitty were married since 1982.
 Roddy’s son, Colton Baird is chasing a pro wrestling career.